 get_distribution(params[, scale, exog, ...])

-Return a random number generator for the predictive distribution.
+Return a instance of the predictive distribution.

 hessian(params[, scale, observed])